SteeltoeOSS/Documentation/api/v4/connectors/postgresql.md

 The available connection string parameters for PostgreSQL are described in the [Npgsql documentation](https://www.npgsql.org/doc/connection-string-parameters.html).

-The following example `appsettings.json` uses the docker container from the previous example:
+The following example `appsettings.json` uses the docker container referred to earlier:

 ```json
 {